VildeBruhn/vildebruhn.github.io/day1/univar.md

 * A accelerated-evolution model (an unbiased random walk with an exponential increase in the rate of change over time)
 * Ornstein-Uhlenbeck processes where the optimum changes according to an unbiased random walk.

+Below, we will give a theoretical introduction to the univariate models.

 ## Stasis and strict stasis